belisarius/lumberjaction/README.md

 lumberjaction
 =============

-Cut down dreams!
+Cut down trees!
 Eat your lunch!
 Date manly men (and women) of the forest!